Erikdemunnik/username/README.md

 # username
 All code for the [username] school project.
 Name and description of every csharp script used in The Dawn Of Dystinxion by [username] © 2020.
+Please click on a script to open it.

 BleacherPersonAnim.cs     = Animation script for cheering crowd